SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_migrating_from_rc_to_webdriver.rst

 This allows you to continue passing the Selenium instance around as normal, but to unwrap the WebDriver instance as required.

-At some point, you're code base will mostly be using the newer APIs.
+At some point, you're codebase will mostly be using the newer APIs.
 At this point, you can flip the relationship, using WebDriver throughout and instantiating a Selenium instance on demand:

 .. code-block:: java